 The Machine funnel is bi-directional.
 As new stuff happens, procedures are put into place for moving meaningful data back upstream so it can help gauge the realism of longer term releases and goals.
 How much can we complete in 3 months, 6 months, a year?
 Will our goals be met in time?
 Do we have the right size team for what we are trying to do long-term?
 Having some mathematical sense of those answers helps to make decisive decisions about hiring, goals, and much more.

 From the outside, the process seems creative.
 In actuality, it is knowable and has describable parts.
 It weaves together data, people, practices, and tools.
 The way they get woven together comes from a purposeful conceptual arrangement for (re)establishing priority.
 This Machine can greet new impulses with a sharp blade if they don’t support higher level goals, or roll them into a hierarchy of priority which downwardly cascades into proper alignment of deadlines.

 My metaphor of the Machine isn’t meant to diminish the importance of excellent people nor craftsmanship.
 Rather, it aims to put those things into the context of a structured process which isn’t whimsical about how effort gets allocated.
 Excellent people and practices are key for this process to work.
 The most influential business decisions come from choosing both wisely and consciously improving them on an ongoing basis.

-Building complex things requires the Machine to manage critical assumptions and tactical direction in a way the provides clear structure for new decision making and accountability.
+Building complex things require the Machine to manage critical assumptions and tactical direction in a way that provides clear structure for new decision making and accountability.